 Jenia (Zhenia) Kobylyanska was born in the city of Odessa, Ukraine.
 In 1989, Jenia joined the Stolyarskiy Music School-Lyceum, where she studied with Pavel Kupin and Valentina Balon.
 She played her first solo recital when she was nine years old, the same year she won the Audience Award at the International Children’s Competition in Uzbekistan.
 In 1995, Jenia moved to Mexico, where she continued studying cello with her mother, Elena Befani.
 At the same time she was taking master classes and courses with well-known cellists such as Wolfgang Lauffer, Richard Marcson, Reinmar Seidler and others.
-In 2007, Jenia returned to Europe in order to get her Bachelor degree.
+In 2007, Jenia returned to Europe in order to get her Bachelor degree from Mykolaiv State University.
+She holds a Masters Degree from Valencia International University, Spain.
 Jenia worked in multiple orchestras, starting from a very young age.
 She also performed as a soloist with San Diego Symphony, Aguascalientes Symphony Orchestra, State Symphony Orchestra of Mexico, Chamber Orchestra of Palace of Fine Arts, Mexico City, Sinaloa State Symphony Orchestra of Fine Arts, and UANL Chamber Orchestra, Monterrey.